CXZYH/GoDead/README.md

 If a nuclear attack threatens the U.S., who is most likely to survive?
-It’s a question often explored in disaster, end-of-the-world films, but one that has resulted in the beilief growth of an industry devoted to sheltering the wealthy and the powerful in the wake of a serious attack.
+It’s a question often explored in disaster, end-of-the-world films, but one that has resulted in the belief growth of an industry devoted to sheltering the wealthy and the powerful in the wake of a serious attack.